wpwham/product-open-pricing-for-woocommerce/readme.txt

 == Upgrade Notice ==

 = 1.2.2 =
-* Fix compatibility with Currency Switcher on getting value from request
+* Add option to display original price on both loop and single product page